nicobucher/ssbv-port-forwarder/README.md

 # ssbv-port-forwarder

-Small TM transfer frame forwarder for legacy TM/TC equipment
+Small TM transfer frame forwarder used in Flying Laptop ground segment for legacy TM/TC equipment support.

 This little tool allows to broadcast frame data if used as a multiway proxy between legacy SSBV TM/TC equipment.